ConstruKction/Yet-Another-Booru-Getter/README.md

 ## Features

 - Supports multiple boorus
-- Skip already downloaded images based on image md5
+- Skip already downloaded images based on image md5 hash
 - Multiple tag search (both include and exclude)
-- Optional metadata logging per image into a txt file (off by default)
+- Optional metadata logging per image into a txt file
-- Works with more than two tags at a time for Danbooru without the need for an account.
+- Works with multiple tags at a time for Danbooru without account!
 Note however that the operation is much slower when querying more than two tags at a time due to Danbooru API limitations (must complete query within 3s or else timeout, so the downloader has to retry quite often).
-- Can use user account for Zerochan.
+- Can use a Zerochan account.
 You need to fill out your z_id and z_hash in zerochan.json.
 You can find them in your Zerochan cookies.
-- NSFW / SFW-only modes.
+- NSFW-only / SFW-only modes.

 ## Usage/Examples